 The tennis community can become part of the Tennis ACT Walk of Fame by donating a paver.
 Pavers are inscribed with individual or family names to recognise donations and are placed around the larger inductee pavers.
 For further information about making a donation, please click here.

 Selection is based upon, but not limited to, outstanding player record, coaching achievement, volunteer service to tennis and/or other exceptionally noteworthy accomplishments.
-Consideration is given to the individual’s contribution to tennis in the ACT and nearby NSW over a substantial period of time.
+Consideration is given to the individual’s contribution to tennis in the ACT and/or nearby NSW over a substantial period of time.

-Nominees must have been residents of the ACT or nearby NSW at or before their selection for a period of not less than 5 years.
+Nominees must have been residents of the ACT or nearby NSW at or before their selection for a period of not less than five years.
 Nominees need not be a resident of the ACT or nearby NSW at the time of their nomination but must have been a resident at the time of the activities upon which their nomination is based.
 Nominations can cover any period since the origins of tennis in Canberra and its surrounds.

 A letter acknowledging the Nomination will be sent to the Nominator.

 Evidence of outstanding player record could include achievements at local, interstate, national and international events either as an individual or part of a team.
-Quality of opponents and status of the event may be factors taken into account in assessing the merit of any nomination.
+Quality of opponents and status of the event may be taken into account in assessing the merit of any nomination.
 Any awards or recognition of achievement may be taken into consideration as demonstration of recognition and esteem.

 Coaching achievement may take into consideration not only the development of players who achieve outstanding results in tournaments at junior and senior level but also their general contribution to introduction of participants in their coaching programs to Tennis ACT activities and tournaments as well as their personal contribution to the advancement of tennis in the ACT.